 Fleeing South to Escape the War

-The translation of this chapter from the Japanese has not yet been checked.
-Up to half of content text will be missing.
+The translation of this chapter from the Japanese has not yet been re-done.
+About half of content is missing.
+All the photos from the book, and more, are here.
 The Japanese text can be found here.

 From Pyongyang to Seoul

 Pak Chong-hwa’s foot fractured by thugs 50